Foundations of Medical Fitness: A Comprehensive Course for Specialists

-This 20-hr online course is for fitness and health professionals who want to learn more about using exercise as medicine with patients who suffer from one or more chronic diseases including cardiovascular, pulmonary, metabolic, or orthopedic dysfunction.
-As a Medical Fitness Specialist, you will be able to prevent and/or manage numerous chronic diseases, and collaborate with clinicians.
+This 20-hour online course is for fitness and health professionals who want to learn how to use exercise as medicine with clients who suffer from one or more chronic diseases including, but not limited to, cardiovascular, pulmonary, metabolic, or orthopedic dysfunctions.
+With the information found in this course you, as a Medical Fitness Specialist, will learn to assist in the prevention and/or management of numerous chronic diseases, and collaborate with clinicians.

 Course Author: J. Daniel Mikeska, DHSc.